-- No Win64 binaries available at the moment.
+- Still no Win64 binaries available at the moment.

 - The program still only implements HTTP *basic* authentication (although nobody ever asked for HTTP *digest* authentication support.)